knick-knack/knick-knack/doc/concept.md

 A template needs to have a config file that allows customizations bythe user.
 When a user wants to scaffold a project we have to check for variables used in the template files.
 These are placeholders that get replaced with the answers the user gives during the generation process.

+A template may have a "process.js" file that allows the user to program behavior that gets executed before (pre) or after (post) the template has been processed.

 ### Template folder
 All templates reside in a specific folder, that can be passed to knick-knack as a command line argument.
 When not given it assumes that the templates are located under ~/.knick-knack.
+The knnick-knack cli command "init" creates this directory when called.

+The template folder may contain a file "knick-knack.yml" that contains configuration options that are valid for all templates.

 ### Partials
 Partials are templates that are included in other templates to make it possible to reuse files.
 For example you can define a partial which contains a readme and include that partial in every template you define.